Norway's $1 trillion wealth fund proposes to drop oil, gas stocks from index

 At the end of the third quarter, Royal Dutch Shell was the fund’s third-biggest equity investment overall, worth around $5.34 billion and exceeded only by its ownership in Apple APPL.O and Nestle (NESN.S).

-“It clearly stands out, perhaps not surprisingly, but not obviously, that indeed there is a substantial difference ... in return between the oil and gas sector and the broad stock market in periods when the oil price changes substantially,” Matsen said.
+“That would mean buying more stocks in the oil and gas sector,” said Matsen.

+In addition to its holdings via the fund, Norway has its own exposure to oil and gas through untapped offshore hydrocarbon reserves, as well as its 67 percent stake in the national oil company, Statoil (STL.OL).

-“Oil price exposure of the government’s wealth position can be reduced by not having the fund invested in oil and gas stocks.”
+“Oil price exposure of the government’s wealth position can be reduced by not having the fund invested in oil and gas stocks,” said Matsen.

-The fund could still invest in the sector if other parts of the fund’s mandate are fulfilled by having some investments in some of the companies, Matsen said.
+The fund could still invest in the sector if other parts of the fund’s mandate are fulfilled by having some investments in some of the companies, he said.

 “But clearly the direction is that ... if the ministry and the politicians think it is good advice and they say yes to it, clearly the investments in the oil and gas sector will decrease over time,” he added.

+“This is the biggest pile of money on the planet, most of it derived from oil — but that hasn’t blinded its owners to the realities of the world we now inhabit.”

+Since 2015, the fund no longer invests in companies that derive more than 30 percent of their revenues or activities from coal - one of an early group of investors to do so, which has made the coal sector less attractive to some investors.
-Oil and gas stocks would be replaced by investments in other companies.

-“The straight answer is that all other sectors would be weighted up in proportion ... (under) our current mandate,” said Matsen.
+Oil and gas stocks would be replaced by investments in other companies, Matsen said.
+“The straight answer is that all other sectors would be weighted up in proportion ... (under) our current mandate,” he said.

 At the end of 2016, the fund’s equity investments were split between investments in the financial sector (23.3 percent), industrial companies (14.1 percent), consumer goods (13.7 percent), consumer services (10.3 percent), healthcare (10.2 percent), technology (9,5 percent), oil and gas (6.4 percent), basic materials (5.6 percent), telecoms (3.2 percent) and utilities (3.1 percent).

-The timing of the coming divestments is as yet unclear.
 The proposal has to be reviewed by the Finance Ministry, which in turn needs to decide whether to propose it to parliament.

-At the earliest, the ministry’s first opportunity could come in the spring, with a vote in parliament in June.

-In addition to its holdings via the fund, Norway has exposure to oil and gas via large untapped offshore hydrocarbon reserves, as well as its 67 percent stake in the national oil company, Statoil (STL.OL).
+The Finance Ministry said it would conclude with its own view in the autumn of 2018.

+If it backs the central bank’s proposal, Parliament could vote on it in June 2019 at the earliest.

 ($1 = 8.2016 Norwegian crowns)